STRHunter/TRIM/Readme.txt

 i) What is does ?

   This code was used to train the TRIMEC.
 However, it is not essential to run the taxa identification utility.
-We have uploaded and provided the instruction how to use pre-built training in the taxa identification section.
+We have uploaded and provided the instruction about how to use pre-built training in the taxa identification section.
 So user can skip this steps.

 ii)  System commands to do the task